Shallu9876/-Exam250324-Shallu/Question1PartA_Memory_Application_Not_Running.md

 ### In this 2 URL I have found more information to fix this problem.
 1. Here is a information about to "Not Enough Memory" problem.
 2. By visiting to the site it is not a big deal i guess as on the links there is more data to understand the problem
-3. it a problem about
+3. it a problem about version , window updation, running another apps in background  and some dynamic change settins etc.
-4.
+4. i found that both URL are best suits to this problem.